Illinois Traffic Violation and DUI Lawyers

 After a conviction for no insurance, you will be required to pay the Secretary of State’s office a reinstatement fee before your driving privileges will be reinstated.
 You likely will also be required to purchase an SR-22 insurance policy.
 Even if sentenced to court supervision for no insurance, the SR-22 requirement with the Illinois Secretary of State will still likely be triggered.

-If you are charged with driving without insurance, an experienced attorney may be able to help you avoid the harsh consequences of a conviction.
+If you are charged with driving without insurance, an experienced traffic ticket attorney may be able to help you avoid the harsh consequences of a conviction.

 Quick Answers about Insurance